Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 ```

 &nbsp;&nbsp;&nbsp;And that along with a couple of updates to the code all the remaining errors end up being about things not existing.
-More importantly those things don't exist because they are to be implimented in the logic.
+More importantly those things don't exist because they are to be implemented in the logic.
 I now have some of the framework needed to get it running in some form.
 About all I can see needing to have the basic start up screen working is said start up screen.
 That will require what ends up being me just hardcoding the menu screens.